Roger Williams University School of Law: Academics

+Roger Williams University School of Law offers the Juris Doctor (JD) and Master of Studies in Law (MSL) degrees.
+The law school additionally offers joint degree programs, including master's programs in business administration, criminal justice, cybersecurity and preservation; the law school offers joint degrees in marine affairs and labor relations/human resources in conjunction with the University of Rhode Island.

+RWU Law is nationally recognized as a leader in formulating law curriculum that focuses on "a historical overview and a current assessment of how race has played a role in American law" and which provides "critical analytic tools students can bring to all aspects of their legal education and future practice."

 Employment

-According to Roger Williams's official 2013 ABA-required disclosures, 46.2% of the Class of 2014 obtained full-time, long-term, JD-required employment nine months after graduation, excluding solo-practitioners.
-Roger Williams's Law School Transparency under-employment score is 24.6%, indicating the percentage of the Class of 2015 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
+According to Roger Williams's official 2017 ABA-required disclosures, 76.67% of the Class of 2017 obtained full-time, long-term, JD-required employment nine months after graduation.

 Costs

-The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Roger Williams for the 2018–2019 academic year is $35,735.
-The Law School Transparency estimated debt-financed cost of attendance for three years is $107,205.
+The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Roger Williams for the 2022-2023 academic year is $46,434 The Law School Transparency estimated debt-financed cost of attendance for three years is $139,302.

-Scholarships of half to full tuition are awarded to students selected for the Honors Program.
-The Admissions Committee selects students, evaluating them on their academic records, LSAT scores, and recommendations.

 Clinics and student organizations

 The Marine Affairs Institute explores the legal, economic, and policy issues raised by the development of the oceans and coastal zone.
 Students take elective courses in traditional admiralty law and practice, pollution and environmental regulation, coastal zoning, fisheries, and the international law of the sea.
 The Honors Program is a three-year program of seminars, clinics, and externships.
 The School of Law operates a Criminal Defense Clinic, an Immigration Clinic, and the Business Start-Up Clinic in Providence.
 Students may also engage in a semester-long supervised clerkship in a judge's chambers or in a public interest or governmental law office for academic credit.
 The multicultural mentor program pairs students of color with members of the bench and bar.

 Other student organizations include The Association for Public Interest Law, Maritime Law Society, Women's Law Association, the Alliance (LGBT), and the Multicultural Law Student Association.